Apostille & Authentication · Hague + Non-Hague

 Per destinationquoted by country

-From order to apostilled document, six clean steps
+From order to certified document, without the rejections

 A predictable workflow built around the issuing authority's actual process — no shortcuts, no surprises.